XENONnT/light_wimp_data_release/README.md

 Data release and tools for data re-interpretation for [XENONnT's first search for light dark matter](https://arxiv.org/abs/2409.17868).

+THIS PACKAGE IS UNDER BETA TEST, PLEASE DO NOT USE UNTIL THE PAPER IS ACCEPTED.

 XENON collaboration, 2024

 Contact: Lanqing Yuan (yuanlq@uchicago.edu) and Shenyang Shi (ss6109@columbia.edu)